-Amala Ejikeme is a partner in the Investment Funds Group at Kirkland & Ellis International LLP and focuses on advising European and global sponsors on the establishment of private funds pursuing a wide variety of investment strategies (including buyout, credit, growth, infrastructure, real estate and venture).
+Amala Ejikeme is a partner in the Investment Funds Group at Kirkland & Ellis International LLP and focuses on advising European and global sponsors on the establishment of private funds pursuing a wide variety of investment strategies (including buyout, credit, growth, impact, infrastructure, real estate and venture).

 Guest Speaker, “Private Equity: A ‘101’ on Fund Formation”, Harvard Law School, 13 February 2020

 Guest Speaker, “Private Equity Funds: Structuring, Terms and Trends”, Harvard Law School, 25 February 2019

 Guest Speaker, Private funds class of the ‘MSc in Finance and Private Equity’ at The London School of Economics, 23 January 2019

 Panellist, “Current Trends in Private Equity”, The Alternative Investment Conference of The London School of Economics, 22 January 2019